 This draft plan was published on 28th April 2017, initially to Defra for approval of security measures.
 Following Direction from the Secretary of State to publish publically, there follows a period of 8 weeks for representations to be made on this plan.
 Any representations received will be responded to, and a statement of response (SoR) will be published 7 weeks after the close of the consultation period detailing any revisions made to the final plan as a result of the representations.

+Our statement of response (SoR) to representations received was published 24 November 2017 detailing any revisions made to the revised draft plan as a result of the representations.
 A revised final plan will be published once approval to do so is received from the Secretary of State following publication of the SoR.
-It is anticipated the Final Drought Plan will be published in late 2017.